 - All internships are unpaid, unless otherwise noted.

-- A staff member in the South Burlington office will serve as coordinator for each intern selected for this program.
+- A staff member will serve as coordinator for each intern selected for this program.
 This staff member will be the intern’s point person and mentor to ensure that the goals and objectives of the internship are met.